 Take one look at this aesthetically unique floor-to-ceiling cat tree and you’ll know in an instant whether or not it’s for you.

 Personally, I love this style for cat furniture.
 There’s something ever-so-appealing to me about metal in a cat tree.
 That being said I love industrial looks, so it’s hard for me to resist falling in love with an offering like this.
 While I’d personally prefer the steps on this cat tree to come in a black rather than a brown, I think it would probably be very easy to DIY some new steps, or cover the ones it comes with in a different fabric.

 Obviously, one of my favourites aesthetically.
 I’ve seen pictures in reviews of this cat tree placed in front of windows, flat on walls, even right next to the tops of kitchen cabinets, so that a cat can get up to a high vantage point to hang out in.
 Really versatile from that perspective, and so besides the Cat Craft tree from spot #1, this is probably my favourite option.

-The Trixie Santander is the only other cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #3, based on reviews, the Santander seems to be a lot more sturdy.
+The Trixie Santander is the only other floor-to-ceiling cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #4, based on reviews, the Santander seems to be a lot more sturdy.
 The hiding spot that exists is also wide enough to comfortably seat any cat – regardless of weight.